NightHawkATL/outage-tracker/README.md

 3. **The "Local Rack" View:** Meanwhile, the NUT integration tells you exactly what is happening to your physical hardware.
 If the power drops, Outage Tracker monitors the exact battery percentage and runtime of your UPS array, sending critical alerts when your servers are about to die.
 4. **The "ISP Outage" View (Watchdog):** Sometimes the power is perfectly fine, but your ISP goes down.
 The built-in Network Watchdog continuously pings your home network's IP or Tailscale node from the outside.
 If it drops, your VPS immediately alerts you that your home internet is offline, completely independent of the power grid!

 ## ✨ Features

 * **Grid Monitoring (KUBRA API):** Natively supports tracking any major utility company that uses the KUBRA Storm Center platform (Georgia Power, Duke Energy, Alabama Power, FirstEnergy, Entergy) as well as Pacific Power.
+* **Auto-Discovery & Auto-Heal:** Simply provide the main outage map URL, and the app will automatically hunt down the hidden JSON APIs in the background.
+If the utility company rotates their URLs (which KUBRA does periodically), the app detects the `404` failure and instantly auto-heals its own configuration without you lifting a finger!
 * **Multi-UPS Array Support:** Connects to your local NUT server.
 Use the `auto` setting to automatically discover and independently track every UPS in your server rack.
 * **Dual-WAN Watchdog:** Continuously pings up to two IP addresses (like your home Public IP or a Tailscale node) to monitor your home internet connection for downtime, with independent alerting.
+* **Smart UI Refresh:** To save network bandwidth, the dashboard quietly refreshes every 5 minutes when everything is normal.
+The exact second a grid outage or UPS event is detected, it shifts into high gear and refreshes every 30 seconds for real-time monitoring.
 * **Built-in Tailscale VPN:** No need to install VPN software on your Docker host.
 Outage Tracker runs its own internal Tailscale daemon to securely bridge your cloud VPS to your home network.
 * **Zero-Knowledge Security:** Sensitive API tokens, VPN auth keys, and home coordinates are configured as "Write-Only" in the UI.
-Once saved, they are hidden from the frontend to protect your data.
+Once saved, they are encrypted and hidden from the frontend to protect your data.
-* **Live Connection Diagnostics:** The settings dashboard features real-time socket checks to visually verify if your NUT server and Tailscale network are connected.
 * **Rich Map Notifications:** Optionally integrate a free Mapbox API key to instantly generate and attach a street-level map of the outage area directly to your phone's lock screen.
 * **Event History Logs:** Persistently tracks the duration, severity, and timestamps of every local grid outage, UPS battery event, and network downtime so you can review your infrastructure stability over time.